 There are many things in this world you cannot count on.
 One of them is the fact that your home will experience some form of natural disaster sometime over the course of its lifespan.
 By knowing the area that your home is located in, as well as knowing what type of disasters you may possibly experience, you can plan to minimize the damage that can occur.

-Basic Planet’s definition of natural disaster is “any catastrophic event that is caused by nature or the natural process of the earth”, and also goes on to state “the severity of a disaster is measured in lives and economic loss, and the ability of the population to rebuild”.
+First, it is essential to know and understand the definition of a natural disaster.
+Basic Planet’s definition of natural disaster is “any catastrophic event that is caused by nature or the natural process of the earth,” and it also goes on to state, “the severity of a disaster is measured in lives and economic loss, and the ability of the population to rebuild.”

-Types of Natural Weather Disasters
+Types of Natural Disasters

 - Heat Wave

-- Winter Storms
+- Ice Storms

 Ways to Protect Your Home and Foundation

-Since there is such a long list of disasters that can affect your residence, it is essential to know what you can do to protect your home and foundation before they happen.
+Since there is such a long list of disasters that can affect your Houston residence, it is essential to know what you can do to protect your home and foundation before they happen.

-For the sake of time, we will go over just a few measures that you can take to help guard your home from possible extensive damage.
+For the sake of time, we will go over just a few measures that you can take to help guard your Houston home from possible extensive damage.

 Have Your Home Inspected

 If your home does not have a proper drainage system on or around the structure, it can have a damaging effect on the foundation.
-This step will help to keep your home from possible water damage.
+This step will help to protect your home from possible water damage.

-If all of the above has been completed your roof will stand up to a more significant amount of wind, which can and will help to keep the home intact.
+If all of the above has been completed, your roof will stand up to a more significant amount of wind, which can and will help to keep the home intact.

-Seal all doors and windows throughout the home to keep as much moisture from intruding as possible.
+Caulk doors and windows throughout the home to keep as much moisture from intruding as possible.